 I’ll never stop playing with spaghetti squash recipes.
-This winter squash is so tasty and versatile, the serving possibilities are endless!
-It’s starchy enough to really satisfy, but so much lower in carbs than lots of starchy veggies or grains of course.
-This Baked Ricotta Spaghetti Squash with Shrimp is macro friendly, full of flavor, and so easy!
-One dirty dish… yerrr welcome.
+This winter squash is so tasty and versatile that the serving possibilities are endless!
+It’s starchy enough to really satisfy (just like spaghetti) but is so much lower in carbs than other starchy veggies (and grains, of course).
+One cup of spaghetti squash is way more filling than you would think, and…wait for it…is only 40 calories.
+This delicious Baked Ricotta Spaghetti Squash recipe will leave you with only one dish to clean up.
+You’rrrrrrrre welcome.

 You can cook your spaghetti squash using your favorite method.
-I personally love mine roasted, but popping it in the microwave saves my night more often than I want to admit.
+I personally love mine roasted, but if you microwave spaghetti squash, you can make your night a little easier.
 And you don’t really miss a beat if it’s getting mixed into a flavorful dish like this.
-Just poke it all over and put it on the microwave for about 6-10 minutes total depending on the size.
+Just poke it all over and put it in the microwave for about 6-10 minutes total depending on the size.
 You’ll just need to check and rotate it every few minutes; it’s done when the skin has some give.
 And as always, don’t overcook it!
 Al dente is best!
-You’ll just cut in in half and scrape out the seeds before fluffing the spaghetti squash strands with a fork.
+You’ll just cut it in half and scrape out the seeds before fluffing the spaghetti squash strands with a fork.

 How to Make Baked Ricotta Spaghetti Squash with Shrimp